google/earthenterprise/docs/geedocs/docsrc/answer/portable/portableUserGuideWinLinux.rst

       list of the globes and maps you can access.
 Each globe or map is listed with its file name, description, creation date, and size.

-      Select a globe or map, then click the |Portable menu icon| **Menu** (outlined in red) then select **Show layer list** to see all the layers for that globe or map.
-You can use the list to select the layers you want the globe or map to display.
+      Select a map, then click the |Portable menu icon| **Menu** (outlined in red) then select **Show layer list** to see all the layers for that map.
+You can use the list to select the layers you want the map to display.
 To hide the layer list, click the **Menu**, then select **Hide layer list**.
       |